 Do you love where you live?
 Why or why not?
 What circumstances led you there?
 Did you choose it?

-With all that has been going on in the world these past months, resulting in the need to stay home with travel plans thwarted, I’ve been reflecting on this topic.
+With all that has been going on in the world this past year, resulting in the need to stay home with travel plans thwarted, I’ve been reflecting on this topic.
 How has self-isolation influenced your feelings about your city of residence?
 Has it been a positive experience or a heavy one?
 Do you wish you were somewhere else?

-My answers to these questions would have been very different 6 months ago.
+My answers to these questions would have been very different were it not for a life-changing move that I made, by chance, several months before the pandemic.

 I moved away from home when I was 17 to attend university in another city; I stayed after graduating, feeling I had outgrown my hometown but not knowing where else to go.
 I wanted to remain where my new social connections were and for a long time, I do feel I was happy there.
 However, as the years progressed I found myself travelling regularly- feeling an intense need to escape to places I found more beautiful, more inspirational and more vibrant.
 As soon as I returned from one trip I would start planning the next, fighting desperately to avoid the feeling of discontent that seemed to plague me.